Tej-Sharma/iphone-instagram-tiktok-account-warmer/README.md

 Use it only on accounts and devices you own, and follow the terms of the platforms you use it with.

+## Contributer

+If you submit a PR, to honor you we'll link your GitHub profile and project here!

 ## Licence

 [Business Source License 1.1](LICENSE).
 In short: use it freely for your own